Transforming Data in R

 columns.

-lets you easily connect multiple functions to create
+* The pipe |> lets you easily connect multiple functions to create

-from a combination of these functions.
+a new tibble from a combination of these functions.

-let you perform operations on groups of
+* group_by and ungroup let you perform operations on groups of

-.
-For instance, if a tibble
+rows in a tibble.
+For instance, if a tibble contains measurements

 of rocks retrieved from five different sites, you can use group_by